-The statutory criteria for working waterfront property are set forth in Section 4(j), Article separately assessable value.

-VII, of the Florida Constitution.

-3

-4 C 4 estutory Critoria for Valuing Different Types of Classified Property

-5 6 7 atutory Criteria for Valuing Different Types of Classified Property atutory criteria for the following types of property classifications are presented below.

-8 Ty rpes of Property Classifications

-9 • Agricultural Property

-10 • Pollution Control Devices

-11 • Noncommercial Recreational and Conservation Lands

-12 • Historic Property

-13 • High-water Recharge Property

-14 Working Waterfront Property

-15 16 • Renewable Energy Source Devices

-17

-18 St atutory Criteria for Valuing Agricultural Property

-19 nder Subsection 193.461(6)(a), F.S., the classified use valuation of agricultural land

-20 all consider the following use factors only:

-21 , ,

-22 The quantity and size of the property;

-23

-24 The condition of the property;

-25 26 The present market value of the preparty as agricultural land:

-20 27 The present market value of the property as agricultural land;

-28 The income produced by the property;

-29 The most of property,

-30 The productivity of the land in its current use;

-31

-32 The economic merchantability of the agricultural product; and

-33

-34 Such other agricultural factors as may from time to time become applicable and

-35 which are reflective of the standard present practices of agricultural use and production.

-36 37 production.

-38

-39 A gricultural Property: The Income Approach

-40 • nder Subsection 193.461(6), F.S., when using the income approach to value

-41 agricultural land, the appraiser shall consider the average of the income from the

-42 operty for the past five years, rather than the income from the last year alone.

-43 •

-Irrigation systems, including pumps and motors physically attached to the land, shall be considered part of the acreage under the income approach and not have a

-Likewise, litter and waste containment structures on poultry and dairy farms shall be considered part of the acreage under the income approach and not have a separately assessable value.
+The statutory criteria for working waterfront property are set forth in Section 4(j), Article VII, of the Florida Constitution.

+Statutory Criteria for Valuing Different Types of Classified Property

+Statutory criteria for the following types of property classifications are presented below.

+Types of Property Classifications

+- Agricultural Property

+- Pollution Control Devices

+- Noncommercial Recreational and Conservation Lands

+- Historic Property

+- High-water Recharge Property

+- Working Waterfront Property

+- Renewable Energy Source Devices

+Statutory Criteria for Valuing Agricultural Property

+Under Subsection 193.461(6)(a), F.S., the classified use valuation of agricultural land shall consider the following use factors only:

+\ The quantity and size of the property;

+\ The condition of the property:

+\ The present market value of the property as agricultural land;

+The economic merchantability of the agricultural product; and

+\ The income produced by the property;

+\ The productivity of the land in its current use;

+\ Such other agricultural factors as may from time to time become applicable and which are reflective of the standard present practices of agricultural use and production.

+Agricultural Property: The Income Approach

+Under Subsection 193.461(6), F.S., when using the income approach to value agricultural land, the appraiser shall consider the average of the income from the property for the past five years, rather than the income from the last year alone.

+\ Irrigation systems, including pumps and motors physically attached to the land, shall be considered part of the acreage under the income approach and not have a separately assessable value.

+\ Likewise, litter and waste containment structures on poultry and dairy farms shall be considered part of the acreage under the income approach and not have a separately assessable value.